EnMasseProject/enmasse/HACKING.md

     make

 This can be run at the top level or within each module.
-You can also run the 'build', 'test', and 'package' targets individually.
+You can also run the `build`, `test`, and `package` targets individually.

 #### Building docker images